livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 This linking method is also referred to as _static load_ or _load-time dynamic linking_.
 With implicit linking, the executable using the DLL links to an import library (.lib file) provided by the maker of the DLL.
 The operating system _loads the DLL when the executable is loaded_.

-  * **Result**: As expected, libraries loaded this way appear in the prefetch file.
+**Result**: As expected, libraries loaded this way appear in the prefetch file.
 * __Explicit linking__

 This linking method is sometimes referred to as dynamic load or run-time dynamic linking.With explicit linking, the executable using the DLL must make function calls to explicitly load and unload the DLL and to access the DLL's exported functions.
-  * **Result**: Again, libraries are correctly recorded.
+**Result**: Again, libraries are correctly recorded.
 Even if no function is called there is still a corresponding DLL entry in the .pf file.
 * __Explicit linking (with style)__

 This techniques is frequently used in exploits, which find first the base address of kernel32.dll and then find the address of LoadLibrary function manually.
 Very prevalent technique.
 	Result: Loaded libraries mentioned correctly in the prefetch.
-Result: In this case, any library loaded using this trick is also recorded in the prefetch file.
+**Result**: In this case, any library loaded using this trick is also recorded in the prefetch file.
 * __Delayed loading__

 Using this method, the libraries will be loaded only when needed.
 With Visual Studio, we can specify libraries for delayed loading using a [specific linker option](https://docs.microsoft.com/en-gb/cpp/build/reference/specifying-dlls-to-delay-load).